BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Baby at 8 Weeks

-At week 8 of pregnancy, baby's fingers and toes are now only slightly webbed, the lower limb buds are coming in and their feet buds taking on a more webbed-like paddle shape.
+At week 8 of pregnancy, baby's fingers and toes are now only slightly webbed, the lower limb buds are coming in and their feet buds are taking on a more webbed-like paddle shape.
 And that’s not all–baby’s arms are put to use and can even flex now.
-Their embryonic tail (yes, there was one) is gone too.
-This means baby’s body is transforming from its early embryo C-shape to a more straighter, upright appearance.
-Baby has now formed just about everything an adult has: bones, muscles, fingers, toes, a cute button nose–all of it!
+Their embryonic tail is gone too (yes, before now baby had a tail!).
+Basically, baby’s body is transforming from its early embryo C-shape to a more straighter, upright appearance.
+Their brain is continuing to develop and their lungs are also starting to form.
+In fact, baby officially has just about everything an adult has: bones, muscles, fingers, toes, a cute button nose–all of it!
 Believe it or not, they even start to get some eye color.
-Fun fact: baby's taste buds are now forming, gearing up for their first meals.
+Another fun fact: Baby's taste buds are now forming, gearing up for that all-important first meal.
 It’s early still, but there’s a lot of development happening.

 8 week fetal development